Ashton Waterfowl

 Rouen ducks - giant mallards - originated in France.
 Harrison Weir (1902) commented that 'they are merely the wild duck enlarged by domestication and high feeding'.
-The French know them as Rouen fonce (dark) as opposed to the Rouen Clair, which are lighter-coloured birds with one different colour gene.
+The French know them as Rouen fonce (dark) as opposed to the Rouen Clair, which are lighter-coloured birds with one different colour gene (light phase instead of dark phase).

 Good Rouen have come a long way from the mallard.
 They are imposing birds reaching 12lbs in weight - which is heavy for domestic waterfowl.
 Although they have a massive body, they plod around quite easily as long as they are kept where they get plenty of exercise on grass, and with a pond or shallow stream.